 While serving to increase youth resiliency in your community, you will also have an opportunity to build your professional skill set, below is a list of some of the program benefits enjoyed by AmeriCorps Resilient Alaska Youth members.

-Paid professional orientation and in-service trainings hosted in Anchorage
+Paid professional orientation and in-service training hosted in Anchorage

 - The opportunity to design a novel program in your community to serve local needs.